whitneymuseum/douglas-davis/README.md

-*A contest to help the Whitney Museum recover a web-based work of art from the 1990s*
+Help the Whitney Museum recover a web-based artwork from the 1990s
 ===================================================================================